-UKCA Marking for Handmade Toys — How to Self-Certify
+UKCA Marking for Handmade Toys: How to Self-Certify for Craft Fairs

-If you make toys — knitted animals, crocheted dolls, fabric puppets, wooden puzzles, or anything else designed or likely to be played with by children under 14 — you need UKCA marking before you can legally sell them.
+If you make toys, knitted animals, crocheted dolls, fabric puppets, wooden puzzles, or anything else designed or likely to be played with by children under 14, you need UKCA marking before you can legally sell them at a UK craft fair, market, or online shop.
 This guide is the practical companion to our overview guide on selling children's toys.
-It walks you through the self-certification process step by step: what tests you need to do, how to build your Technical File, how to write your Declaration of Conformity, and what goes on the label.
-Self-certification is legal, legitimate, and the method used by hundreds of small toy makers across the UK.
+It walks you through how to handle UKCA compliance as a craft fair seller by self-certifying your toys step by step: what tests you need to do, how to build your Technical File, how to write your Declaration of Conformity, and what goes on the label.
+Self-certification is legal, legitimate, and the method used by hundreds of small toy makers selling at fairs and markets across the UK.

 Key Point